Exports jump 43 pc to USD 35.65 bn in Oct, imports soar 62pc | Business

 - India

-India's exports rose by 43 percent to USD 35.65 billion in October while the trade deficit widened to USD 19.73 billion during the month, according to the official data released on Monday.
+India's exports rose by 43 per cent to USD 35.65 billion in October while trade deficit widened to USD 19.73 billion during the month, according to the official data released on Monday.

-Export sectors that recorded positive growth during October include petroleum, coffee, engineering goods, cotton yarn/fabs./made-ups, gems and jewelry, chemicals plastic and linoleum and marine products, the data showed.
+Export sectors which recorded positive growth during October include petroleum, coffee, engineering goods, cotton yarn/fabs./made-ups, gems and jewellery, chemicals plastic and linoleum and marine products, the data showed.

-Cumulatively exports during April-October 2021 stood at USD 233.54 billion, which is an increase of 55.13 percent compared to the same period last year.
-During the same period, imports rose by 78.16 percent to USD 331.39 billion.
+Cumulatively, exports during April-October 2021 stood at USD 233.54 billion, which is an increase of 55.13 per cent compared to the same period last year.
+During the same period, imports rose by 78.16 per cent to USD 331.39 billion, leaving a trade deficit of USD 97.85 billion.

+Oil imports in October jumped to USD 14.43 billion as against USD 6 billion in the same month last year.
+The imports expanded to USD 87.42 billion during April-October 2021.

+Gold imports doubled to USD 5.1 billion during the month under review from USD 2.5 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)